 If you’re under-insured, you’re likely to find your insurer will apply an ‘average’ to your claim which basically means you’ll be responsible for the portion of your loss that isn’t covered.

-So, say you incur damages of R300 000 on your R1m property, you’ll only receive a R150 000 pay out, because you’ve only insured it for R500 000.
-This will leave you R150 000 out of pocket and potentially, unable to afford to complete the repairs, or it could drive you to use inferior materials and finishes which will have an ultimately impact on the value of your home.
+So, say you incur damages of R300 000 on your R1m property, you’ll only receive a R150 000 pay out, because you only insured it for R500 000.
+This will leave you R150 000 out of pocket and potentially unable to afford to complete the repairs, or it could drive you to use inferior materials and finishes which will ultimately have a negative impact on the resale value of your home.